poojasri2001/ML-PROJECTS/README.md

 ## MACHINE LEARNING PROJECTS:-
  This repository contains basic ML projects.
-Implementing the algorithms learnt from the ML course.
-Still trying to add more projects 🤗
+Implementing the algorithms learnt from the ML course.Still trying to add more projects 🤗